Customer 1

 What is AI QA?

 AI QA is quality assurance run by an autonomous agent instead of a person or a hand-written script.
 The agent explores your application, decides what is worth testing, writes runnable test scenarios, runs them on every change, and classifies each failure as a real bug, a stale test, or an environment issue.
-You direct it in plain language.
-It keeps a memory of your app across runs.
+You direct it in plain language, and it keeps a memory of your app across runs.

 LLMs reset how much one engineer can ship.
 Pull requests pile up faster than any team can hand-write tests for, and the gap between what is shipped and what is tested widens every sprint.
 The two traditional answers both break under that pressure.
 Manual QA does not scale with headcount.
 Scripted suites rot the moment the code they describe changes, and someone has to patch them by hand every time.